kd7lxl/docker-dmrlink/README.md

 ## Configuration

-Docker logs output to stdout and stderr, so the recommended log handler is:
+Docker captures output from stdout and stderr, so the recommended log handler is:

     LOG_HANDLERS: console-timed